China struggles to cure the violent ills of health system

 "Can the government cut them out completely?
 These enterprises have to survive, which is why this middle section (of distributors) is preserved," Li said.

 Still, some major distributors are not resistant to changing the current system.
-Beijing is starting to set floor and ceiling prices for state-subsidised medicines, which they say could help deliver more affordable healthcare.
+Beijing is starting to set floor and ceiling prices for state-subsidized medicines, which they say could help deliver more affordable healthcare.

-"When both the floor and ceiling prices are controlled, then whoever has a better and more trusted brand will gain," said Jia Zhongxin, chief operating officer for Sihuan Pharmaceutical Holdings Group Ltd (0460.HK), the eighth largest drugmaker and distributor in China by market share.
+"When both the floor and ceiling prices are controlled, then whoever has a better and more trusted brand will gain," said Jia Zhongxin, chief operating officer for Sihuan Pharmaceutical Holdings Group Ltd, the eighth largest drugmaker and distributor in China by market share.

 Still, critics say even that idea won't work because hospitals can find other ways to increase costs for patients, such as by encouraging tests that may not be necessary, and sophisticated and costly treatment.